 Ants on a Log are a fun way to get kids to eat some raisins or craisins.
 (I tell them the craisins are crazy raisins.)
 Put peanut butter on celery sticks and then place raisins, craisins, chocolate chips, or some other fruit or nut on top of the peanut butter.

-Sloppy Jo sandwiches can be served in miniature buns or hot dog buns.
+Serve Sloppy Jo sandwiches in miniature buns or hot dog buns.
 Once I changed the name of Sloppy Jo sandwiches to Sassy Sadie sandwiches just because a child visiting my house that day didn’t like Sloppy Jos.
-She snarfed them up – was it because she was intrigued by their name?
+She snarfed these Sassy Sadie sandwiches up – was it because she was intrigued by their name?
 For younger kids, hot dog buns work well for these sandwiches.
-They are easier to handle and can be cut in half for small kids.
+Cut the buns in half so the kids can handle them better.

 Come up with your own ideas and designs.
 It’s fun to keep kids guessing and make mealtimes interesting.